 How Do Spacing and Interleaving Work Together for Better Learning?

-Spacing and interleaving work synergistically by combining time gaps between study sessions with mixed topic practice.
+Spacing and interleaving work synergistically by combining time gaps between study sessions with mixed topic practise.
 Instead of studying one topic exhaustively, students alternate between different subjects or concepts within each spaced session.
 This combination has been shown to improve long-term retention and transfer of knowledge across contexts.

 Spacing out revision over a week rather than doing it in one sitting produced significantly higher test results.
 One week after the test, students who mixed different topics together (interleaving) during revision answered over three times more questions correctly than students who revised the material as one block at a time.